-In 2022, the Company achieved the milestones set out in (10) and (11), above.
-As the Company has achieved two of the eleven target Permits or Milestones during the year, 100% of target was achieved, resulting in a total weighting of 5% for this performance goal.
+In 2023, the Company achieved two of the target permits or milestones.
+As the Company achieved only two of the 15 target Permits or Milestones during the year, 0.0% of Plan was achieved, resulting in a total weighting of 0.0% for this performance goal.

-• Subjective Component
+Subjective Component